 I went back to the party, forgetting the pain I obviously caused him.
 Fuck ‘em.

 As time moved faster in our golden haze, I was learning about everyone in Robby’s gang.
 Michael had been Robby’s best friend since first grade.
 He was dark and quiet, content to know what was going on and flow with the group.
 Dave and Jazz were best buddies in 9th grade, junior high stoners, stupid enough to cause trouble, but too young to suffer the consequences.
 Iggy was the truly dark one, with a perpetual scowl.
 He never approved of anything.
-While we were moving into Progressive Rock (Jeff Beck, Boz Scaggs, Steely Dan) Iggy was a primitive retro, preferring the Detroit sounds of real rhythm and blues, like Mitch Ryder, the Amboy Dukes with Ted Nugent, and especially The Stooges.
+While we were moving into Progressive Rock (Jeff Beck, Boz Scaggs, Steely Dan) Iggy was a primitive retro, preferring the Detroit sounds of real rhythm and blues, like Mitch Ryder & the Detroit Wheels, the Amboy Dukes with Ted Nugent, and especially The Stooges.
 He laughed at our pretensions of being real musicians, saying you didn’t need to know anything to be a rocker.
 He was a 50’s greaser in the 70’s, with a chunky build, a leather jacket and long, greased-backed hair.
 He looked like the only one of us who could win a fight.
 He also was the only one to spend time in juvie.
-Dawn was Jazz’s older sister, and although she liked to talk and didn’t mind being the butt of our sexist jokes, she kept pretty much to herself.
+Dawn was Jazz’s older sister.
+Although she liked to talk and didn’t mind being the butt of our sexist jokes, she kept pretty much to herself.
 The only other girl regular was Mary, Robby’s girlfriend.
-She had her own mind and spoke out against our stupid ideas, none of which were directed at her.
+She had her own mind, speaking out against our stupid ideas, none of which were directed at her.
 After putting me off about my Latina girlfriend, she slowly came around, asking me about Tina and what it was like visiting her.
 When I tried explaining life in the Bronx, she burst into song from ‘West Side Story,’ “I like to live in A-mer-i-ca.”

 Leonard Bernstein Music Publishing Company / Boosey & Hawkes